With the multitude of ways to communicate in this world, sometimes we lose sight of the listening piece to it.

 One of the major discussions these days is to make Social Media more social.
-Whether you’re looking to focus on being or becoming digitally connected or physically, the principle is the same: Bringing people together based on a common interest.
+Whether you’re looking to focus on being digitally connected or physically, the principle is the same: Bringing people together based on a common interest.

 Utilizing the tool for everything it’s capable of, however, requires a decent amount of time invested.
 By focusing on what’s best for your brand, you can choose to make the interactions the best experience for your customers.